Does your child seem to be struggling to get their meaning across?

 - Difficulty combining 2 words (e.g. mommy go, my shoe) by 30 months of age

-In some cases, babies will grow out of this, and in other cases they will need speech therapy for children to help.
+In some cases, babies will grow out of this, and in others they will need speech therapy for children to help.
 The problem is that there’s really no way to tell, so it’s always best to seek out speech therapy treatments early on for late talkers.

 Late talking can be alarming, but if discovered and treated early enough through the early intervention speech therapy program, your child has a good shot at developing their speech and language skills to catch up with their peers.